Property Company of Friends

 Property Company of Friends, Inc., commonly known as Pro-Friends is a real estate company in the Philippines owned by Guillermo Choa.
 It is engaged in low-cost housing and condominium development.
 Its projects are on Luzon, Visayas and Mindanao.
 Its banner project is Lancaster New City, which occupies three towns in Cavite from Kawit, Imus, and General Trias.
 It has applied for its IPO under its holding entity, Amicus Holdings, which in turn has its subsidiary, Williamton, to handle in-house financing at second quarter of 2014 but was abandoned since March 2015.

 History

-Property Company of Friends, Inc. was put up last 1999 by a group of friends.
+Property Company of Friends, Inc. was established in 1999.
 Constructing homes with precast concrete technology.